 TIMOTHY J. HOPKINS, ESQ. – General Counsel.
 Mr. Hopkins joined the Suffolk County Water Authority in 1992.
 He is responsible for managing the Water Authority’s Legal Department and outside counsel, and conducts litigation for the Authority.
 Prior to joining the Water Authority, Hopkins was an associate of Farrell Fritz of Uniondale, NY where he was a member of the municipal litigation department.
 While attending law school Hopkins was employed by the New York State Attorney General’s Office.
 Hopkins received his Juris Doctor in 1992 from Touro College Jacob D. Fuchsberg Law Center and his Bachelor of Science degree in Industrial Economics in 1986 from Union College.
 Hopkins is admitted to practice in the State of New York and in the Eastern and Northern Districts of New York of the United States District Court.
 Hopkins has played important roles in issues ranging from the creation of transferable development rights programs to Federal multidistrict MTBE contamination litigation.

-DONNA M. MANCUSO - Director of Administration.
+DONNA M. MANCUSO - Chief Human Resources Officer.
 Ms. Mancuso has been with the Suffolk County Water Authority since 1985.
-She began her career as a customer service clerk in the Babylon Office and then transferred to a position in the Engineering department.
+She began her career as a customer service clerk in the Babylon Office and then transferred to the Engineering department.
 In 1995, she was selected by the Members of the Board to hold the position of Secretary to the Board.
-While in that position, she took on the role of Educational Programs Coordinator and created an educational outreach program in 2003 for schools in Suffolk County, which has grown to reach over 10,000 students each year in the elementary and middle schools.
-In 2007, she was promoted to her current position as Director of Administration, overseeing Human Resources, Information Technology, General Services and Transportation.
-She holds a Bachelor of Arts degree in Music from California Lutheran University, has completed graduate studies toward a Master of Science degree in Education, and is currently working toward an MBA in Public Management at Dowling College.
+While in that position, she took on the role of Educational Programs Coordinator and created an educational outreach program for schools in Suffolk County, which has grown to reach over 10,000 students each year.
+In her current position of Chief Human Resources Officer, she oversees Human Resources, Transportation, Facilities and the Storeroom.
+She holds a Bachelor of Arts degree in Music from California Lutheran University, and has completed graduate studies toward a Master of Science degree in Education and an MBA in Public Management at Dowling College.
 Ms. Mancuso is a member of the Long Island Chapter of the Society for Human Resource Management and American Water Works Association's Workforce Strategies Committee.

-KAREN A. RANDAZZO – Director of Water Quality & Laboratory Services.
-Ms. Randazzo has been employed by the Suffolk County Water Authority since 1981 when she started as an entry level chemist.
-In 1988, Ms. Randazzo became the Laboratory Manager, and in 1995 she was appointed the Laboratory Director.
-In 2005, Ms. Randazzo's duties were expanded to Director of Water Quality.
-She has B.S.
-Degrees in Chemistry and Biochemistry from Stony Brook University.
-Randazzo is licensed through the NYS Department of Health Environmental Laboratory Approval Program.
-This national certification allows the SCWA’s in-house laboratory to perform chemical and bacteriological testing.
-She oversees the water quality of the Authority’s nearly 600 wells, the largest ground water system in the nation.
-With her staff of 45 water quality professionals, she works with the U.S. Environmental Protection Agency, the state Department of Health, and Suffolk County Department of Health Services to ensure the drinking water quality and source water monitoring program meet the highest standards.
+KEVIN P. DURK – Director of Water Quality & Laboratory Services.
+Mr. Durk has been employed by the Suffolk County Water Authority since 1990 when he began work as a chemist.
+He has held the titles of Section Leader and Inorganic Laboratory Manager and in 2003 was promoted to Laboratory Manager.
+In 2014, he was appointed Director of Water Quality and Laboratory Services.
+Mr. Durk has a B.S. in Engineering Chemistry from Stony Brook University.
+He is licensed through the New York State Department of Health Environmental Laboratory Approval Program.
+This national certification allows SCWA’s in-house laboratory to perform chemical and bacteriological testing.
+He oversees the water quality of nearly 600 wells.
+With his staff of 48 water quality professionals, Mr. Durk works with the U.S. Environmental Protection Agency, the state Department of Health and Suffolk County Department of Health Services to ensure that drinking water quality and the source water monitoring program meet the highest standards.
 His working relationship with the EPA has resulted in the SCWA participating in multiple method validation studies and performing peer review of methods prior to them being published.
 This has led to the SCWA being acknowledged in published EPA methodology.
-Mr. Durk is a member of the AWWA and the American Chemical Society.
+Mr. Durk is a member of the American Water Works Association’s Water Quality Laboratory Committee.